hominid101/enron-fraud/README.md

 <img class="displayed" src="plots/enron_salary_outlier.png" width="600px" height="auto">

 ### Features ###

-What features did you end up using in your POI identifier, and what selection process did you use to pick them?
-Did you have to do any scaling?
-Why or why not?
-As part of the assignment, you should attempt to engineer your own feature that doesn’t come ready-made in the dataset--explain what feature you tried to make, and the rationale behind it.
-(You do not necessarily have to use it in the final analysis, only engineer and test it.)
-If you used an algorithm like a decision tree, please also give the feature importances of the features that you use.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]
+Instead of creating a POI identifier using all 21 features of the original data set as is, we first performed a process of careful feature selection to

+* select certain features
+* create some new features, and to
+* properl scaled the features.

+This section describes the feature selection process.

 Even though we don't really know what causes a person to be a POI or not, Enron's tale of corporate greed is widely known.
 Hence we can intuitively include the key features associated with financial gain;
-e.g. salary, bonus, and exercised_stock_options.
-This intuition has also been validated during our outlier investigation, where we noted that people with extremely high salary and exercised_stock_options are often POIs.
+e.g. salary, bonus, and exercised\_stock\_options.
+This intuition has also been validated during our outlier investigation, where we noted that people with extremely high salary and exercised\_stock\_options are often POIs.
 However for feature selction, we would like to follow an exhaustive, robust and scientific methodology devoid of any room for intuition.
 In particular, we want to arrive at the simplest, but no